EugeniaVoytik/Car_price_prediction/README.md

 ## Work on this project was carried out in several steps:

 1. **Data enrichment** (parsing from `auto.ru`):
     - collection of additional relevant data for the training dataset containing **130201** observations;
+    > [all data](https://www.kaggle.com/eugeniavoytik/sf-dst-car-price-prediction-eda-ml/data?scriptVersionId=76635935) necessary for this notebook can be found on Kaggle.
 2. **EDA**:
     - transforming the training and test datasets into a unified form and merging them;
     - cleaning and unification of the data;